LimePoint/opschain-docs/docs/getting-started/README.md

 ### Review the REST API documentation

-With your OpsChain server running, navigate to the [OpsChain REST API Documentation](http://localhost:3000/docs) to learn more about OpsChain's REST endpoints.
+View the [OpsChain REST API documentation](pathname:///api-docs/) to learn more about OpsChain's REST endpoints.
 Interacting directly with the OpsChain API server opens up more features and integration options than using the CLI alone.